-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed TBD 2.
+program year and that has not yet been reprogrammed C b 9. a 1 - a a a. a 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
-0 3.
-The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities 0 Total Program Income:

-Other CDBG Requirements

-1. The amount of urgent need activities

-2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+C 3.
+The amount of surplus funds from urban renewal settlements C 4.
+The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan C 5.
+The amount of income from float-funded activities C Total Program Income: C Other CDBG Requirements 1.
+The amount of urgent need activities C 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.
+100 .00% 1.
+The amount of urgent need activities 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and

+One hundred percent of CDBG funds in the 2021-2022 Annual Action plan will be used to benefit LMI persons.